mcserversoft/documentation/docs/faq.md

 If you're running multiple servers make sure they're not using the same port.
 If you're still getting this error restarting your computer will usually resolve it.

+## The process cannot acces the file because another process has locked a portion of the file {#-faq-file-locked}

+This error happens when the server is already started in the background, but not visible in mcss.
+You have to stop the server, then start it again in mcss.
+To do that, follow [these steps](#-faq-crash), then start the server again in mcss.

 ## Is there a Mac or Linux version? {#-faq-mac-linux-support}

 MCSS is currently only available on Windows.